 Another major downside of AA for its longtime members, those who come to it for help, and those coerced into attendance, is AA’s insistence that “alcoholism” is a “progressive disease,” that drinking inevitably worsens barring abstinence, and that “alcoholics” have no control once they start drinking–that their only alternatives to AA are “jails, institutions, or death.”
 Leaving aside the absurdity of labeling a behavior as a disease, all of this is simply wrong.
-(More on this in a future post.)
-But for those who buy the assertions that drinking inevitably worsens and that they have no control, the results can be serious.
+But for those who buy the assertions that drinking inevitably worsens and that they have no control, the results can be disastrous.
 These pernicious assertions often becomes a self-fulfilling prophecy.
 Other AA assertions–notably that, according to AA’s “Big Book,” alcohol is “cunning, baffling, powerful!” and individuals “powerless”–only exacerbate this problem.
 So, when AA members start to drink, they think they have no control, so they don’t even try to control their drinking–they binge.

 Research seems to bear this out.
 What is still probably the best scientific study of AA’s effectiveness (Outpatient Treatment of Alcoholism, by Jeffrey Brandsma, Maxie Maultsby, and Richard J. Walsh, Baltimore: University Park Press, 1980) reported that those assigned to the AA group (with its “one drink, one drunk” dogma) binged more than four times as often as the no-treatment controls.